BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Motivation

 \subsection{Experimental Setup}

-\paragraph{Models.} To investigate diversity and quality differences between instruct-tuned and base models, we evaluate a synthetic dataset generated using Llama-3.1-70B-Instruct and Llama-3.1-70B-Base \cite{llama2024llama}.
-We additionally use GPT-4o \cite{openai2024hello} as an instruct-tuned model with strong instruction-following capabilities.
+\paragraph{Models.} To investigate diversity and quality differences between instruction-tuned and base models, we evaluate synthetic datasets generated using Llama-3.1-70B-Instruct and Llama-3.1-70B-Base \citep{llama2024llama}.
+We also use GPT-4o \citep{openai2024hello} as a stronger instruction-tuned model.

-To allow fair comparisons and simulate a low-data setting we always provide three few-shot examples.
+\paragraph{Domains.} To analyze the few-shot setting, each generation method is exposed to only three real-world examples from the following established benchmarks: